ray-project/ray/doc/source/serve/tutorials/intel-habana-gaudi-inference.md

 )
 ```

-In this example, the deployment replica sends prompts to the Deepspeed workers, which are running in Ray actors:
+In this example, the deployment replica sends prompts to the DeepSpeed workers, which are running in Ray actors:

 ```{literalinclude} ../doc_code/hpu_inference_serve_deepspeed.py
 :language: python